floresmarky/smart-scheduler/README.md

 * Important note:
 Exams are only saved while the program is open.
-Once you close it, date will be lost.
+Once you close it, data will be lost.

 * Authors: